jtomchak/real-world-react/README.md

 * Create a ListErrors Component that will take errors as prop, and render's an unordered list
 * Errors _should_ be an array of objects,
 * Also, if the state says there's an auth request in progress, we'll disable the submit button.
+* 'ASYNC_START' what will trigger a conditional in it's respective store propterty to let us know when an async http request is in progress

+# Part 10
+* Some redirects on login
+* added additional action to the common reducer,
+* learned about componentWillReceiveProps as a lifecycle method. sweet
+* wire up dispatch to 'REDIRECT' to stop the router from constantly redirecting
+* Note to us, react router v4 using a component [v4](https://reacttraining.com/react-router/web/example/auth-workflow)
+*